facebook/docusaurus/docs/getting-started-installation.md

     > While we recommend Node 8.x or greater, your Node version must at least 6.x.

 1. Go into the root of your GitHub repo directory where you will be creating the docs.
+1. `npx docusaurus-init`
-1. `yarn global add docusaurus-init` or `npm install --global docusaurus-init`
+    > If you don't have Node 8.2+ or if you prefer to install Docusaurus globally, run `yarn global add docusaurus-init` or `npm install --global docusaurus-init`.
+After that, run `docusaurus-init`.
-1. `docusaurus-init`

-> After docusaurus is installed, moving forward, you can check your current version of Docusaurus by going into the `website` directory and typing `npm list docusaurus`.
-You can update to the [latest version](https://www.npmjs.com/package/docusaurus) of Docusaurus by typing `npm update`.
+> After Docusaurus is installed, moving forward, you can check your current version of Docusaurus by going into the `website` directory and typing `yarn outdated docusaurus` or `npm outdated docusaurus`.
+You can update to the [latest version](https://www.npmjs.com/package/docusaurus) of Docusaurus by typing `yarn upgrade docusaurus --latest` or `npm update docusaurus`.

+## Verifying Installation

 Along with previously existing files and directories, your root directory will now contain a structure similar to: